weirichd/comp_374/README.md

 [Gradient descent, how neural networks learn](https://youtu.be/IHZwWFHWa-w?si=wLhXyjxnJxcic3Ao)

-## Week 4: Advanced Techniques for Training Neural Networks
+## Module 4: Advanced Techniques for Training Neural Networks

 ### Topic Description
 Building on the basics of training, this week introduces advanced techniques to optimize neural network performance.